oskaralf/ID2223_FinalProject/README.md

 Trains a XGBoost model with hourly data based on the historical data.
 Stores it in the model registry in Hopsworks for inference.

 ### Notebook 4 - Inference
-Loads the model from Hopsworks, extracts the weather forecast data from the feature group and predicts 7 days in advance.
+Loads the model from Hopsworks, extracts the weather forecast data from the feature group and predicts electricity price for the coming hour.
+The script is set by Github actions to run in the beginning of each hour.

 ## Data